flame-engine/flame/doc/game.md

 # Game

-The `Game` class is a low-level API that can be used when you want to implement the functionality of how the game engine should handle most things yourself. `Game` does not implement any `update` or `render` function for example and is therefore marked as abstract.
+The `Game` class is a low-level API that can be used when you want to implement the functionality of how the game engine should be structured. `Game` does not implement any `update` or `render` function for example and is therefore marked as abstract.

 An example of how a `Game` implementation could look like: